sushantkapare-dev/AWS_Devops_Zero_to_Hero/Sonarqube/Q set1.md

 10. **Coverage by Unit Tests:**
     - **Definition:** This metric shows the percentage of lines or branches covered by unit tests.
     - **Metric:** SonarQube calculates and displays the coverage by unit tests to help teams assess the effectiveness of their test suite.

+## explain sonarqube policies ?

+SonarQube policies are sets of rules and conditions that define the code quality standards enforced during the software development lifecycle.
+These policies encompass various aspects such as code duplication, security vulnerabilities, and maintainability.
+For instance, a policy might stipulate that any code with a security rating above a certain threshold is unacceptable, preventing the integration of insecure code into the codebase.
+By configuring and adhering to these policies, development teams ensure consistent and high-quality code, facilitating early identification and remediation of potential issues, and ultimately contributing to the overall robustness and security of the software.